ChristianAkrouche/data-analytics-project-/README.md

 ### The dataset
 To reach our objective we will use the following two datasets:
 **Dataset1**: For the previously mentioned phsycology project my colleague and I conducted an observation at a local mosque and at a local church during peak prayer time (mosque: Friday/ church: Sunday).
 We recorded the age of the attenders in the period of one day. you can find the raw data in the [raw-data-1](https://github.com/ChristianAkrouche/data-analytics-project-/blob/main/Raw-data-1.xlsx) file.
+**dataset2**: The second data set to be used in this study is a public dataset sourced form the office for national statistics.This dataset, derived from the 2021 Census in England and Wales, offers insights into the religious affiliations of residents.
+It categorizes individuals into different religious groups, including "No religion," and accommodates those who didn't respond to the question.

+### the metrics
+To reach our goal and get usefull insights from our data, metrics will be used such as:
+1.Scatter plot: A scatter plot is an excellent choice when visualizing the relationship between two continuous variables, such as age and religiosity.
+2.line chart: A line chart displays data points as dots connected by lines.
+It's often used to visualize trends over time.
+It will be use to test how religious attendance changes with age.
+3.Pearson's correlation coefficient: It is statistical measure that quantifies the strength and direction of the linear relationship between two continuous variables.
+This will be used to test the correlation between age and religiosity.